SergeyTeplyakov/ErrorProne.NET/ReadMe.md

 To avoid this anti-pattern, the analyzer will warn you if the code only traces the `Exception` property without "looking inside":

+**EPC12  - Suspicious exception handling: only '' is observed in the catch block.**

 ```csharp
 try
 {